-4-H SHEEP EDUCATIONAL EXHIBIT at THE BIG E OCTOBER 2, 2021
+4-H SHEEP EDUCATIONAL EXHIBIT

-THE PURPOSE of this exhibit is for each state to design (during the year before the 4-H Sheep Show at The Big E on OCTOBER 2, 2021) an exhibit to inform and educate the public of the responsibilities and teachings of a 4-H Sheep Project.
+THE PURPOSE of this exhibit is for each state to design (during the year before the 4-H Sheep Show at The Big E) an exhibit to inform and educate the public of the responsibilities and teachings of a 4-H Sheep Project.

 - 1. Each state will be given a table to display their exhibit.
 Exhibits must not hang over the edge of the tables and must not be wider than 4 feet or taller than 3 ft from tabletop. - 2.
 Displays are to be designed, worked on and erected by delegates.
 Leaders and adults may not help with the design of the display.
 Adults are not allowed to help in the setting up of the display at the fair.
-The number of delegates who work on the display is not limited. - 3.
-The official 4-H Clover must be included in the display. - 4.
-No references that inadvertently identifies the state or the delegates may be present on a states display until after judging has been complete. (ie photographs of the delegates, any reference to state, etc.)

-- 5. It is at the consensus and discretion of the Event Chairperson, Show Superintendent and the Director of Agriculture & Education as to where the tables will be displayed after they are judged.
+The number of delegates who work on the display is not limited.
+The 4-H Clover must be included in the display.
+No references that inadvertently identify the state may be present. - 3.
+It is at the consensus and discretion of the Event Chairperson, Show Superintendent and the Director of Agriculture & Education as to where the tables will be displayed after they are judged.
 Since this is the case, delegates should NOT plan on having a wall on one side of the display.
 The tables will be easily movable, and may be placed along the livestock pens, or elsewhere.
-Freestanding backdrops of some kind are encouraged, but by no means necessary and must be attached securely. - 6..
-The display is to be in place by 10am Saturday morning.
-There will be no changes made to the display after this point (with the exception of adding the state's name and delegates names, if desired, after the judging is completed). - 7.
-Judging will take place after the 10am deadline.
-Displays will be judged and rosettes will be awarded for the six places.
+Freestanding backdrops of some kind are encouraged, but by no means necessary and must be attached securely. - 4.
+The state's name and/or delegate's names may not be placed in the display until after the judging has been completed.
+The display is to be in place by 6pm Friday evening.
+There will be no changes made to the display after this point (with the exception of adding the state's name and delegates names, if desired, after the judging is completed). - 5.
+Judging will take place after the 6pm deadline.
+Displays will be judged and rosettes will be awarded for the six placings. - 6.
 The displays will be judged on the following criteria and Rosettes will be awarded: